aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ???+ tip "No existing Redis service?"
     If you don't have an existing Redis service, we recommend using [DynamoDB](#dynamodbpersistencelayer) as persistent storage layer provider.

+=== "AWS CloudFormation example"

+    ```yaml hl_lines="5"
+    --8<-- "examples/idempotency/templates/cfn_redis_serverless.yaml"
+    ```

+    1. Replace the Security Group ID and Subnet ID to match your VPC settings.

 ### VPC Access

 Your Lambda Function must be able to reach the Redis endpoint before using it for idempotency persistent storage layer.
-In most cases you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html) for your Lambda Fucntion.
-Using a public accessable Redis is not recommended.
+In most cases you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html) for your Lambda Function.
+Using a public accessible Redis is not recommended.

 ???+ tip "Amazon ElastiCache/MemoryDB for Redis as persistent storage layer provider"
     If you intend to use Amazon ElastiCache for Redis for idempotency persistent storage layer, you can also reference [This AWS Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html).
     If you are using Amazon MemoryDB for Redis, reference [This AWS Tutorial](https://aws.amazon.com/blogs/database/access-amazon-memorydb-for-redis-from-aws-lambda/) for only VPC setup part.

-After VPC setup, you can follow the templates down below to setup Lambda fucntions with VPC internal subnet access.
+After VPC setup, you can follow the templates down below to setup Lambda functions with VPC internal subnet access.

 === "AWS Serverless Application Model (SAM) example"